EXPERT PROMPTING MASTERCLASS

 - Use regex for validation

-- Handle edge cases: plus addressing, subdomains, international domains
+- Handle: plus addressing, subdomains, international domains

-- Return tuple: (is_valid, error_message)
+- Return: (is_valid, error_message)

 - Include docstring with examples